Development of the DC Extended Universe: Immediate effects

+DC Universe

-In January 2023, Gunn and Safran announced their slate of ten DC adaptations, which included: the animated HBO Max series Creature Commandos; the HBO Max series Waller, which serves as a spinoff to Peacemaker; the film Superman: Legacy (2025), Gunn's Superman film; the HBO Max series Lanterns, unrelated to Greg Berlanti's Green Lantern project that was previously in development; the film The Authority; the HBO Max series Paradise Lost, which serves as a prequel to the Wonder Woman films; the film The Brave and the Bold, featuring a new Batman; the HBO Max series Booster Gold; the film Supergirl: Woman of Tomorrow; and the film Swamp Thing.
+In January 2023, Gunn and Safran announced their slate of ten DC adaptations, which included: the animated series Creature Commandos; the series Waller, which serves as a spinoff to Peacemaker; the film Superman: Legacy (2025), Gunn's Superman film (later retitled to simply Superman); the series Lanterns, unrelated to Greg Berlanti's Green Lantern project that was previously in development; the film The Authority; the series Paradise Lost, which explores the island of Themyscira before the birth of Wonder Woman; the film The Brave and the Bold, featuring a new Batman; the series Booster Gold; the film Supergirl; and the film Swamp Thing.
 These projects were to be part of the DC Universe (DCU), a new franchise which serves as the spiritual successor to the DCEU.
-Gunn further revealed that The Flash would "reset" the DCEU continuity, essentially serving as a soft reboot.
+Gunn further revealed that The Flash would "reset" the DCEU's continuity, essentially serving as a soft reboot.
 Any projects produced by DC Studios that were not set in the DCEU or DCU, including the Joker and The Batman films, would henceforth be labeled as "DC Elseworlds" properties.

 Shazam! sequel Shazam!
-Fury of the Gods (2023), The Flash, Blue Beetle (2023), and Aquaman and the Lost Kingdom are scheduled to be released as planned as the final four DCEU films, which will segue into Gunn and Safran's slate.
+Fury of the Gods (2023), The Flash, Blue Beetle (2023), and Aquaman and the Lost Kingdom were released as the final four DCEU films, segueing into Gunn and Safran's slate.
+Fury of the Gods was originally positioned as the DCEU's third course correction.
 Gunn stated that while neither Affleck's Batman nor Cavill's Superman would be a part of the DCU, he and Safran had offered to allow Gadot, Momoa, Miller, and Billy Batson / Shazam actor Zachary Levi to continue playing their DCEU characters.
-Fury of the Gods had originally been intended to serve as the DCEU's third course correction, and features a cameo appearance by Gadot.
-Johnson was said to have declined cameos in both Fury of the Gods and The Flash.
+David F. Sandberg, the director of the Shazam! films, said he was told that his films did not contradict Gunn and Safran's plans and the character's future would thus depend on the film's attendance; following Fury of the Gods's failure at the box office, Levi cast doubt on his return.
+Meanwhile, Gadot told reporters that Gunn and Safran had personally assured her that the third Wonder Woman film would move forward; Collider and Variety both refuted her claims, affirming that no Wonder Woman project besides Paradise Lost was in development at DC Studios.
+A Variety report in October 2023 stated that no actors from Snyder's DCEU films would reprise their roles in the DCU.
+The same applied to Calle, who originally signed on a multi-film contract to reprise her role as Supergirl from The Flash before Warner "frustratingly" changed that film's ending.